HelloChatterbox/dev_documentation/docs/using-mycroft-ai/troubleshooting/wake-word-troubleshooting.md

 # Wake Word Troubleshooting

-> The microphone is working but Mycroft does not trigger when I say the Wake Word
+> The microphone is working but Chatterbox does not trigger when I say the Wake Word

-To verify that it is the Wake Word and not the microphone causing the issue, we will get Mycroft to ask us a question that we can respond to.
+To verify that it is the Wake Word and not the microphone causing the issue, we will get Chatterbox to ask us a question that we can respond to.

-In the Mycroft CLI type in an utterance like "set timer".
-Mycroft will then ask how long of a timer you would like, play the activation sound and turn on the microphone.
+In the Chatterbox CLI type in an utterance like "set timer".
+Chatterbox will then ask how long of a timer you would like, play the activation sound and turn on the microphone.
 Speaking now should result in your utterance being transcribed.

 If your response is successfully transcribed, it is most likely the Wake Word engine causing the problem.